olipinski/rl_werewolf/README.md

 The game develops into tho phases, _night_ and _day_.

 ### Night
-At _night_ time everyone closes their eyes, this prevents players to know which roles are assigned to other playser.
+At _night_ time everyone closes their eyes, this prevents players to know which roles are assigned to other player.
-Taking turnes each non vil player open his eyes and choose an action.
+Taking turns each non vil player open his eyes and choose an action.
 When only ww are present they open their eyes and choose someone to eat.

 ### Day